Click is a physical coding platform that utilizes smartphones as pieces of code. These smartphones can then be connected to form programs.

 The brief for this project was to design a system for collaboration.
-A few loose personas were assigned, and we were given a choice to design for any of them.
-One of the personas was Stuart:

-1) How can we set the teaching pace at the speed of the average student.
+1) How can we set the teaching pace at the speed of the average student?

-2) How can we turn the stronger students into teachers for the weaker.
+2) How can we turn the stronger students into teachers for the weaker?

 Because components of Click are both physical and digital, I designed a set of UI animations to create affordances and feedback for the physical manipulation of digital/physical code pieces.

 Example of wireframes designed to map out functionality of the code blocks.